pnp/spfx-reference-scenarios/README.md

 ## Contributions

-These samples are direct from the feature teams, SharePoint PnP core team (http://aka.ms/m365pnp) or shared by the community.
-We welcome your input on issues and suggestions for new samples.
-We do also welcome community contributions around the client-side web parts.
-If you have any questions, just let us know.

-Please have a look on our [Contribution Guidance](./CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
+These are Microsoft sanctioned reference samples only and we are not accepting pull requests at this time.
+We absolutely want and welcome community contributions in one of our other samples repos.
+See [Samples & Solutions](https://pnp.github.io/#samples) for more information.

 ## Code of Conduct